48 Hours in Marfa: A Definitive Guide

 @coyotecoffeemarfa | 317 W San Antonio St, Marfa, TX 79843

-One last drive down main street and a picture of the watertower
+One last drive down main street and a picture of the water tower

 Before you hit the road in whichever direction takes you back home - and back to the bustle of it - do yourself the favor of one last leisurely drive down Highland Street towards the courthouse.
-Stop by the famed and picturesque Marfa Watertower and snap a shot to seal the deal.
+Stop by the famed and picturesque Marfa Water Tower and snap a shot to seal the deal.
 Okay, now you can really say you have done Marfa.

 Enjoy your journey back home - great memories and all.

-Gone so soon?
+Going so soon?

-48-hours in Marfa is barely enough - especially if you’re driving in and out for a portion of that time.
+48 hours in Marfa is barely enough - especially if you’re driving in and out for a portion of that time.
 Despite the deceptively small scale of the town, there’s always so much more to do and see.

 On repeat visits, you’ll find yourself spending your first day checking the boxes of places you love and spending the rest of the trip trying out the many new ones that have popped up since your last visit - even if not long ago.
 That’s just the way of Marfa.